Memory-induced long-range order drag: Numerical verification of the MILRO drag

 It is worth mentioning that even the crossover regime, which certainly lacks scale-freeness, can be considered to have an effective long-range interaction, induced by this drag effect (since avalanches with up to a few hundred participating spins exist).
 This is in stark contrast with the short-ranged region, in which avalanches above size 10 are already quite rare; see Fig.~\ref{fig:phase_diagram}(a).
 Additionally, this crossover region appears to shrink quite slowly when comparing deeper layers.

 Lastly, we must emphasize that for $J^\perp/J > 4$ the inter-layer term {\it always} dominates and downstream layers largely follow the base layer's dynamics, causing inter-layer synchronizations.
 This is precisely why the LRO region saturates in size after a few layers (see the similarity between Layer 5 and 10 in Fig.~\ref{fig:phase_diagram}(b)).
 This is also why we expect the phase diagram not to change much if we were to simulate even deeper layers.
 On the contrary, for $J^\perp/J < 2$ the system cannot overcome typical in-plane basins of attraction and layers quickly freeze.
 See Appendix~\ref{appendix:spin_flip_time} for a more rigorous analytical understanding of this point, and in Appendix~\ref{appendix:3d_avalanches}, we demonstrate the phase structures when we consider correlations within the entire three-dimensional stack instead of intra-layer only.
+It is also worth noticing that the transfer of LRO does {\it not} arise trivially from the forcing of spins in lower layers to faithfully track the dynamics of their upper counterparts.
+We explicitly show this in Appendix~\ref{appendix:no_forcing}.